cmdisp/idin-wordpress/readme.txt

 == Description ==

-iDIN is a way to identify the customers data through a verification system, build by the Dutch banks.
-For more information check the official iDIN website.
-You can use this extension if your store has an obligation to verify customer data (suge as age verification) for every purchase.
-This extension can verify customer data through CM services with the iDIN database (the extension integrates with CM services and not directly with iDIN).
-If you install this extension, during checkout there will be a possibility for the customer to login and verify data with his/her bank.
-After checking if the customers age is 18 years or older, the checkout will go to the next step in the process. **You will need an separate account for subscription with CM Groep** to connect your webshop iDIN.
-CM Groep is a third party that connects your WordPress webshop with the iDIN database and is one of the official Identity Service Providers for iDIN.
+iDIN is a way to identify the customers data through a verification system, built by the Dutch banks.
+For more information about iDIN check [www.cm.com/nl-nl/producten/toegang/idin](https://www.cm.com/nl-nl/producten/toegang/idin).

+The extension is designed for WordPress **WooCommerce** webshops.
+Customers can register and login to your webshop using iDIN.
+You can also configure age verification on all or specific products during checkout.
+After checking if the customers age is 18 years or older, the checkout will go to the next step in the process.

+**You will need an separate account for subscription with CM** to connect your webshop iDIN, which you can obtain at [Create iDIN Account](https://idin.cmtelecom.com/merchant/register).
+CM is a third party that connects your WordPress webshop with the iDIN database and is one of the official Digital Identity Service Providers for iDIN in The Netherlands.
-A subscription and transaction fee applies on this service of provider CM:

-*	**Base fee: 225-425€/month**
-*	**Transactions: 0,25-0,55€/transaction**

-There are no additional costs for the iDIN service itself.
-For more information and full pricing details please contact CM: [http://get.cm.nl/idin-wordpress-woocommerce/](http://get.cm.nl/idin-wordpress-woocommerce/).
+== Screenshots ==

+1. WooCommerce product
+2. WooCommerce cart
+3. WooCommerce checkout 1
+4. WooCommerce checkout 2
+5. WordPress dashboard
+6. WordPress settings
+7. WordPress transactions

 = Features =